 Mr. Bingley had soon made himself acquainted with all the principal people in the room; he was lively and unreserved, danced every dance, was angry that the ball closed so early, and talked of giving one himself at Netherfield.
 Such amiable qualities must speak for themselves.
 What a contrast between him and his friend!
 Mr. Darcy danced only once with Mrs. Hurst and once with Miss Bingley, declined being introduced to any other lady, and spent the rest of the evening in walking about the room, speaking occasionally to one of his own party.
 His character was decided.
 He was the proudest, most disagreeable man in the world, and everybody hoped that he would never come there again.
 Amongst the most violent against him was Mrs. Bennet, whose dislike of his general behaviour was sharpened into particular resentment by his having slighted one of her daughters.

-Elizabeth Bennet had been obliged, by the scarcity of gentlemen, to sit down for two dances; and during part of that time, Mr. Darcy had been standing near enough for her to overhear a conversation between him and Mr. Bingley, who came from the dance for a few minutes, to press his friend to join in. - JANE AUSTIN ‘Pride and Prejudice’
+Elizabeth Bennet had been obliged, by the scarcity of gentlemen, to sit down for two dances; and during part of that time, Mr. Darcy had been standing near enough for her to overhear a conversation between him and Mr. Bingley, who came from the dance for a few minutes, to press his friend to join it. – Jane Austen Pride and Prejudice

+Answers:

+Extract one: first person

-A.First person
+Extract two: second person

-B. (general) third person
+Extract three: limited third person

-C. (limited) third person
+Extract four: omniscient third person

-D. Second person